 REAL CHOICES, MORE BARGAINING POWER

-Small businesses will also enjoy greater bargaining power in 2014, when they will be newly-able to purchase coverage through Pennsylvania's new Competitive Health Insurance Marketplace.
+Small businesses will also enjoy greater bargaining power in 2014, when they will be newly-able to purchase coverage through the Health Insurance Marketplace.

 This new marketplace (sometimes called an "exchange") makes several key improvements on our current health care marketplace to increase competition, broaden the risk pool by including healthier people, and make sure that plans offer high value coverage at affordable prices.